DazhuoQ/SkylineExp/README.md

 # Skyline Explanation

-This is the repo for the paper "Generating Skyline Explanations for Graph Neural Networks".
+This is the repo for the paper "Interpreting Graph Inference with Skyline Explanations".

 ## 1. Prepare the environment